MrChowdhury-004/Project-Dera-Bird-s-Nest/README.md

 # Project-Dera-Bird-s-Nest
-Making an website using Django, DRF, React.
+An website using Django, DRF, React.